la2050/archive/_projects/2015/is-was-will-be.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: KCRW Organization(s) name(s): Smart Gals Productions Organization(s) mailing address(es): "2444 Riverdale Ave.\r\nLos Angeles, CA 90031" Organization(s) website(s): www.smartgalsproductions.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Smart Gals Productions Organization(s) mailing address(es): "2444 Riverdale Ave.\r\nLos Angeles, CA 90031" Organization(s) website(s): www.smartgalsproductions.org